 "Incidentally the things we learn for the telephone system have other applications."

-The original video I liked to, below, has since been intentionally corrupted with auditory and visual noise and is almost unwatchable.
+The original video I linked to, below, has since been intentionally corrupted with auditory and visual noise and is almost unwatchable.
 Perhaps this was done to get around copyright violations.
 How ironic for the source to be heavily corrupted while the communication channel is barely corrupted by noise, or at least is error corrected.